 Blockly: an intuitive block-based programming language

-Blockly is a block-based programming language that makes it easy for kids to learn coding concepts.
+Blockly is a block-based, easy-to-learn computer language that simplifies coding concepts for kids.
 Blockly is designed for ages 8-16 and can be used to create games, animations, and interactive stories.

 Examples of Blockly projects: